personalrobotics/openvr_ros_bridge/README.md

 1. Start a roscore
 2. Launch the ros web bridge: `roslaunch rosbridge_server rosbridge_websocket.launch`

-On a windows machine with OpenVR and HMD connected:
+On the VR machine (can be the same as the ROS machine):

 1. Start SteamVR (optional, but greatly speeds up startup)
-2. In a command prompt, navigate to the openvr_ros_bridge folder
+2. In a command prompt/terminal, navigate to the openvr_ros_bridge folder
-3. In prompt run: `truss scripts/bridge.t "ws://[host]:[port]" ros.t`.
-Note that the
-default rosbridge port is 9090, so this will look something like `truss scripts/bridge.t "ws://othercomp:9090" ros.t`.
+3. In prompt run: `truss "ws://[host]:[port]" ros.t`.
+Note that the default rosbridge port is 9090, so this will look something like `truss "ws://othercomp:9090" ros.t`.
+(For Linux, see the note above regarding running with the Steam runtime).

 # Configuration